-Within our specialized transportation team, the complex part is not always the equipment to be moved.
+Within our transportation and logistics services team, the complex part is not always the equipment to be moved.
 Sometimes, it’s the scope of the project.
 That was true earlier this year, when our Calgary office worked with one of the largest North American oil and gas companies to move two 100,000 pound compressors from San Diego and Carson, California to Taylor, BC, along with more than 25 loads of shiploose materials and over dimensional coolers.

 The move occurred over a few months, and was noteworthy not in the weight of the cargo but the complexity of the organization.
 Our client, in the midst of a year-long comprehensive update of its compression site and local infrastructure, needed the compressor and parts to keep moving.